12 Ecommerce Marketing Strategies for Retailers

 With a customer loyalty program, you can spend less on customer acquisition—which is generally more expensive than customer retention.

-9. Leverage Brand Partnerships or Collaborations
+13. Leverage Brand Partnerships

-10. Make Your Online Store Mobile-friendly
+14. Make Your Online Store Mobile-friendly

 Every year, more consumers use their mobile devices to shop online—and it doesn’t look like that will slow down anytime soon, if ever.
 As such, it’s crucial to think about the mobile experience when creating an online store.

 Your store’s design should be responsive and come with large buttons that don’t require customers to zoom in on their phones or tablets.
 You should also optimize your online store for website speed to avoid losing prospects who despise slow-loading sites.
-Luckily, ecommerce platforms and website builders include mobile-responsive features out of the gate.

-11. Use SMS Marketing
+16. Use SMS Marketing

 Along with emails, you can also collect customers’ phone numbers and send them marketing text messages.
-Considering that your customers get a ton of emails every day, many of which eventually go unread, sending SMS messages can serve as a perfect alternative.
+Considering your customers get a ton of emails every day, many of which eventually go unread, sending SMS text messages can serve as a perfect alternative.

 You can use SMS marketing to send push notifications or promote time-sensitive offers to your customers.
 Location-based notifications can also remind them to make a purchase when in-store, provide additional product information, and promote exclusive in-store promotions.